 C. Continued

-The activity of the Association was carried out together with the Bat Ami – Emunah Aluma Association (previously – National Service for Girls of Emunah), bodies recognized as “a body dealing in the handling and preparation of girls in voluntary National Service” in the matter of Clause 5 of the National Insurance Law (Consolidated Version), by means of a unified center called Bat Ami, which was operated in the framework of the Association.
+The activity of the Association was carried out together with the Bat Ami – Emunah Aluma Association (previously – National Service for Young Women of Emunah), bodies recognized as “a body dealing in the handling and preparation of young women in voluntary National Service” in the matter of Clause 5 of the National Insurance Law (Consolidated Version), by means of a unified center called Bat Ami, which was operated in the framework of the Association.

 The division of responsibility regarding the National Service activity was 50:50, and accordingly, the financial statements of the Association included 50% of the activity of Bat Ami.